Kathy Maister's Start Cooking

 cooking a turkey

-Welcome to startcooking's Ultimate Guide to Cooking a Turkey!
-The thought of cooking your very first Thanksgiving dinner can be a bit intimidating but with just a bit of advance planning you can definitely pull it off.
-Roasting a Chicken is very similar to roasting a turkey.
-Go have a look at that video of mine before you begin!
+The thought of cooking your very first Thanksgiving dinner can be a bit intimidating, but with just a bit of advance planning you can definitely pull it off.
+Roasting a turkey is very similar to roasting a chicken except your oven temperature should be set at 325 degrees and not 400 degrees.
+Go have a look at that video of mine before you begin.
+The USDA’s Fact Sheet on Poultry Preparation is also an excellent resource.
+It includes information on buying, defrosting, cooking, storing, and an emergency hot-line to call for advice as well!

 1. What kind of turkey should you buy - fresh, frozen, whole, or just the breast?